QuivrHQ/quivr/docs/docs/quickstart.md

                         )
 ```

-Note : [Embeddings](https://python.langchain.com/docs/integrations/text_embedding/) is a langchain class that lets you chose from a large variety of embedding models.
+Note : [Embeddings](https://python.langchain.com/docs/integrations/text_embedding/) is a langchain class that lets you choose from a large variety of embedding models.
 Please check out the following docs to know the panel of models you can try.

 ## Launch with Chainlit